Introduction

 NOTE: On a Linux system, because the config file was created by a Docker container, you will need to either edit the config file as root or change the owner of the file before editing it.

-If you are using the default configuration, you can start PrizmDoc Server as follows:
+Assuming you are using the default configuration, this section explains how to start a PrizmDoc Server Docker container.

 Windows (PowerShell)